mmarkdown/mmark/Syntax.md

 * `[@RFC2525, 5]` -> sectionFormat="bare"

 `page`, `paragraph`, etc., might be supported in the future if these pop up in XML2RFC.
-Translation of 'see' and words like section is also not done yet.
+Translation of these strings _is_ supported for a few languages, `zie, sectie 5` (Dutch) is supported for instance.

 Also note these strings need to be literary typed as shown here (we may become more lenient in the future).

 ### XML References